-The Big Sky Marathon is the result of our success with the Madison Marathon.
-We held our Inaugural race in 2015 to appease marathoners from around the world who were screaming for a double in Montana.
+The Big Sky Marathon is the result of GYAS’ success with the Madison Marathon.
+The inaugural race was held in 2015 to appease marathoners from around the world who were screaming for a double (both full and half) in Montana.
 To non-marathoners, this is completely counter-intuitive.
-Afterall, why would you host a second marathon immediately after one of the most difficult marathons in America?
-To the likes of Marathon Maniacs though, it makes perfect sense.
+After all, why would you host a second marathon immediately after one of the most difficult marathons in America?
+To the likes of Marathon Maniacs and other running groups, it makes perfect sense.
 Why run just one marathon over a weekend when you can run two?
 Why not earn Four Stars as a Marathon Maniac over the course of 48 hours vs. possibly earning just one star and only if all your other stars line up?

 LESS